History of Moscow in Timeline

 In 1929, a new anti-religious campaign was launched in Moscow, coinciding with the collectivization of peasants.

-1930: Demolition of the Moskva hotel
+1930: Moskva hotel landmark

 1932: Peak destruction of churches

-1935: Greenbelt built
+1935: Greenbelt Built

 1937: Suggestion to rename Moscow rejected

-1937: North River Terminal built
+1937: Construction of North River Terminal

 In 1937, the North River Terminal was built and is the main hub for long-range river routes.

-January 1940: Lowest temperature ever recorded
+January 1940: Lowest recorded temperature

-In January 1940, the lowest ever recorded temperature was −42.1 °C (−43.8 °F) in Moscow.
+In January 1940, the lowest temperature ever recorded in Moscow was −42.1 °C (−43.8 °F).

-September 1941: German Army Group Centre stopped
+September 1941: German Army Group Centre stopped at the outskirts of Moscow

-October 1941: City declared to be in a siege
+October 1941: Siege declared in Moscow

 January 1942: German Army Group Centre driven off

-Between October 1941 and January 1942, the German Army Group Centre was driven off in the Battle of Moscow.
+Between September 30, 1941, and January 7, 1942, the German Army Group Centre was driven off in the Battle of Moscow.

-May 1944: Medal "For the defence of Moscow" instituted
+May 1944: Medal For the Defence of Moscow Instituted

-On 1 May 1944, a medal "For the defence of Moscow" was instituted.
+On May 1, 1944, a medal "For the defence of Moscow" was instituted.

-1945: Tsytsin Main Botanical Garden founded
+1945: Foundation of Tsytsin Main Botanical Garden

-1947: Medal "In memory of the 800th anniversary of Moscow" instituted
+1947: Medal In memory of the 800th anniversary of Moscow instituted

-1953: Moscow State University moved to Sparrow Hills
+1953: Moscow State University moved

-1953: Moscow hosted the EuroBasket in 1953
+1953: Moscow hosted the EuroBasket

 Moscow hosted the EuroBasket in 1953.

-1958: Zelenograd built
+1958: City of Zelenograd built

 1959: Anti-religious campaign launched

-1961: Moscow Ring Road opened
+1961: Moscow Ring Road (MKAD) opened

-In 1961, the Moscow Ring Road (MKAD) was opened, featuring four lanes and running 109 kilometers along the city borders.
+In 1961, the Moscow Ring Road (MKAD) was opened, featuring four lanes running 109 kilometers along the city borders.

-May 1965: Moscow awarded Hero City title
+May 1965: Moscow awarded title of Hero City

-On 8 May 1965, Moscow was awarded the title of Hero City due to the 20th anniversary of the victory in World War II.
+On May 8, 1965, Moscow was awarded the title of Hero City due to the 20th anniversary of the victory in World War II.

-1965: Moscow hosted the EuroBasket in 1965
+1965: Moscow hosted the EuroBasket

 Moscow hosted the EuroBasket in 1965.

-1967: Ostankino Tower Completed
+1967: Completion of the Ostankino Tower

-1979: Invasion of Afghanistan
+1979: Soviet Union's invasion of Afghanistan

-In 1979, the Soviet Union's invasion of Afghanistan occurred.
+In 1979, the Soviet Union invaded Afghanistan.

-1980: Moscow hosted the Summer Olympic Games
+1980: Summer Olympic Games hosted by Moscow

-1980: Host city of the Summer Olympics
+1980: Moscow hosted the 1980 Summer Olympics

 In 1984, the newest tram line was built in Moscow.
-Usage by Muscovites is low, at approximately 5% of trips, because many vital connections in the network have been withdrawn.

-1991: Coup attempt
+1991: Coup attempt in Moscow

 In 1991, Moscow was the scene of a coup attempt by conservative communists opposed to the liberal reforms of Mikhail Gorbachev.